spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

 The simplest way to install SCT is to do it via a stable release.
 First, navigate to the `latest release <https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases>`_, then download the install script for SCT (``install_sct-<version>_macos.sh``).
 Major changes to each release are listed in the :doc:`/dev_section/CHANGES`.

-Once you have downloaded SCT, open a new Terminal in the location of the downloaded script, then launch the installer.
+Once you have downloaded SCT, open a new Terminal in the location of the downloaded script, then launch the installer the ``bash`` command.
 For example, if the script was downloaded to `Downloads/`, then you would run:

 .. code:: sh

   cd ~/Downloads
-  ./install_sct-<version>_macos.sh
+  bash install_sct-<version>_macos.sh

 Option 2: Install from GitHub (development)